-The path taken by the German Army in its advance on Moscow in the opening phase of World War II was largely dictated by logistics requirements.
+The path taken by the German Army in its advance on Moscow in the opening phase of World War II was largely dictated by logistics.
 The regional transportation network of railroads and paved highways existing at that time had three major hubs that controlled the movement of supplies: Minsk; Smolensk; and Moscow (circled in red in the screenshot below).
 So German strategy called for the capture of Minsk and Smolensk as necessary stepping stones to support the advance on Moscow.

-Minsk was captured as planned in the first two weeks, and at the end of the third week the German Army was poised to take Smolensk, its next objective.
+Minsk was captured as planned in the first two weeks of the invasion, and at the end of the third week the German Army was poised to take Smolensk, its next objective.
 Army Group Center was responsible for this drive on Moscow.
 It was following a tight timeline in order to advance quickly and be in Moscow before the severe Russian winter set in.
 In the screenshots above and below the German and Russian units are shown in their starting positions at the beginning of the battle.

 The battle occurred in the region around the city of Smolensk over a period of two months.
 The German Army had already advanced 500 km (300 mi) into the USSR in the previous three weeks.
 It was using blitzkrieg tactics that called for fast and continuous movements of armored columns and motorized infantry units to keep the enemy confused, disorganized and retreating.
-Blitzkrieg tactics depend on continuous flows of supplies to support continuous movement of troops and vehicles.
+Blitzkrieg tactics depend on continuous deliveries of supplies to support the continuous movement of troops and vehicles.

 German and Russian units are displayed at the corps level in this case study.
 Each corps is composed of two or more divisions, and a division has 15,000 to 18,000 men (gray warehouse icons represent German corps units and gold store icons represent Soviet armies that were the equivalent of corps units).